The Last Run: Plot

-Harry Garmes (George C. Scott) is an aging American career criminal who was once a driver for Chicago's organized crime rings.
-He is living in self-imposed exile in Albufeira, a fishing village in southern Portugal, where he owns a fishing boat and seeks occasional companionship from Monique (Colleen Dewhurst), a local prostitute, as his wife has left him after the untimely death of their son.
+Harry Garmes is an aging American career criminal who was once a driver for Chicago's organized crime rings.
+He is living in self-imposed exile in Albufeira, a fishing village in southern Portugal, where he owns a fishing boat and seeks occasional companionship from Monique, a local prostitute, as his wife has left him after the untimely death of their son.

-Unexpectedly, Harry receives a job, his first in nine years, to drive an escaped killer Paul Rickard (Tony Musante) and the man's girlfriend Claudie Scherrer (Trish Van Devere) across Portugal and Spain into France.
-Rickard was imprisoned in Spain for an unrelated crime, but he originally had been hired to assassinate the French President DeGaulle by the OAS, which failed; it appears that the OAS is attempting another hit, and has arranged his escape and transport.
-Without knowing this, Garmes accepts the job as a chance to prove to himself that he can still make the grade, despite premonitions that it will end badly for him as he gives Monique money to hold, which she may keep if he doesn't come back.
+Unexpectedly, Harry receives a job, his first in nine years, to drive an escaped killer Paul Rickard and the man's girlfriend Claudie Scherrer across Portugal and Spain into France.
+Rickard was imprisoned in Spain for an unrelated crime, but he originally had been hired to assassinate the French President Charles de Gaulle by the OAS, which failed; it appears that the OAS is attempting another hit, and has arranged his escape and transport.
+Without knowing this, Harry accepts the job as a chance to prove to himself that he can still make the grade, despite premonitions that it will end badly for him as he gives Monique money to hold, which she may keep if he doesn't come back.

 In the course of the trip, made in a BMW 503 modified with a hidden smuggling compartment and supercharger, Harry and his passengers are pursued by both the Spanish police and the French Security Service, who in fact arranged the escape to eliminate Rickard.
 Upon returning to Portugal, and apparently having been betrayed by Monique, Harry gets shot on the beach in Albufeira, moments away from escaping on his boat with Rickard and Scherrer.